ISC's New Static Website

 Response Rate Limiting.
 One of the major features in 9.10 was actually first introduced in the 9.9 train in the 9.9.4 maintenance release.
 We violated our usual policy of limiting maintenance releases to bug fixes because this feature (Response Rate Limiting) was so important.
 If you are not using it yet on your authoritative servers, you should consider it now.

 RRL has proven to be so valuable and effective that it is now included in the default software-build configuration, which means that you can use RRL without having to configure and create a custom version of BIND.
-Instructions for using RRL are in KB article AA-0994 and (in somewhat more detail) in the BIND 9.10 ARM.
-We held a webinar “RRL — Strategies for a Successful Deployment” in November, 2013, in which Eddy Winstead interviewed Peter Losher, our Senior Systems Engineer who deployed RRL for F-Root.
+Instructions for using RRL are in Using the Response Rate Limiting Feature and (in somewhat more detail) in the BIND 9.10 ARM.
+We held a webinar “RRL – Strategies for a Successful Deployment” in November, 2013, in which Eddy Winstead interviewed Peter Losher, our Senior Systems Engineer who deployed RRL for F-Root.
 Also note our earlier webinar on RRL.

 One of the major themes for BIND 9.10 is performance improvement.
 There are significant enhancements for both authoritative and recursive operations in many of the areas where we have heard requirements for better performance.

 New format option for zone files stored on disk allows substantially faster zone loading.
 Most of the time required for reloading BIND is consumed by parsing the zone files.
-With this new feature, zone files can be saved in a ‘pre-compiled’ format.
-This feature applies to authoritative services, and specifically to slaves.
+With this new feature, zone files can be saved in a “pre-compiled” format.
+This feature applies to authoritative services, and specifically to “slaves.”
 Consult the BIND 9.10 Administrator’s Reference Manual (ARM) to learn when using map format would be a good idea, when it would be a bad idea, and the details of how to set up and use map-format zone files.
-See KB article AA-01120 for a summary of appropriate and inappropriate usage of map-format zone files.
+See Using the ‘map’ zone file format in BIND for a summary of appropriate and inappropriate usage of map-format zone files.

 DNS Pre-fetch can improve recursive resolver performance.
 DNS resource records that are received by a resolver are kept in its cache until they expire.
 BIND 9.10 now offers a “prefetch” option.
 When someone requests a record in the cache, BIND will serve that record, but also fetch a new copy, so it is fresh in the cache for the next requestor.
 This will improve the performance delivered to end users for resolving names that have short expiration times.
-See KB article AA-01122 for more information about this new “prefetch” option.
+See Early refresh of cache records (cache prefetch) in BIND for more information about this new “prefetch” option.

 BIND “views” can now share zone files, eliminating duplication of zone data for multiple views and saving memory.

 We made substantial improvements in Response Policy Zone (RPZ) performance.
-See KB article AA-01121 for more information about this update and for a refresher on the RPZ mechanism and the impact of its use.
+See DNSRPZ performance and scaleability when using multiple RPZ zones for more information about this update and for a refresher on the RPZ mechanism and the impact of its use.

 EDNS processing better tracks remote server capabilities when handling recursive queries.
-Instead of sending larger packets and gradually decreasing packet size when we receive errors, now we take a more pessimistic approach and start with small packets, graduating to larger sizes until we encounter errors.
+Instead of sending larger packets and gradually decreasing packet size when it receives errors, now BIND 9 takes a more pessimistic approach and starts with small packets, graduating to larger sizes until it encounters errors.
 This should improve recursive performance when handling multiple authoritative servers and will also help in situations where connectivity is intermittent or limited by older or misconfigured in-path equipment.